illusive817/Minecraft-Multi-Launcher/README.md

 ## Todo

- * replacing workingDirectoryPath to applicationDirectoryPath
+ * -(replacing workingDirectoryPath to applicationDirectoryPath)-
  * adding function mkdir() to Button "Create new MC Folder"
  * english learning, because my english is a little bit rusty :)